 In some cases, a pulmonary embolism can be difficult to diagnose.
-This is especially true if you have an underlying lung or heart condition, such as lung disease or high blood pressure.
+This is especially true if you have an underlying lung or heart condition, such as emphysema or high blood pressure.

-When you first see your doctor about your symptoms, he or she will ask about your overall health and any pre-existing conditions you may have as part of a complete health profile.
+When you visit your doctor for your symptoms, they’ll ask about your overall health and any pre-existing conditions you may have.

 Your doctor will typically perform one or more of the following tests to discover the cause of your symptoms:

 Your treatment for a pulmonary embolism depends on the size and location of the blood clot.
-If the problem is small and caught early, your doctor may opt for medication as the primary treatment.
+If the problem is minor and caught early, your doctor may recommend medication as treatment.
 Some drugs can break up small clots.

-Surgery may be required to remove problematic clots, especially those that restrict the blood flow to the lungs or heart.
-Some surgical procedures your doctor may use in the case of a pulmonary embolism include (Mayo):
+Surgery may be necessary to remove problematic clots, especially those that restrict blood flow to the lungs or heart.
+According to the Mayo Clinic, some surgical procedures your doctor may use in the case of a pulmonary embolism include:

-After you’ve been properly treated for a pulmonary embolism at the hospital, you’ll be advised to treat the underlying cause.
+After you receive proper treatment for a pulmonary embolism at the hospital, you’ll be advised to treat the underlying cause.
 This is typically deep vein thrombosis.

-You’ll most likely be put on anticoagulant medications, such as heparin and warfarin to prevent blood clots from returning.
-You may also be given compression stockings—similar to really tight socks—or another device to prevent clots from forming in your legs.
+You’ll most likely start taking anticoagulant medications, such as heparin and warfarin, to prevent blood clots from returning.
+You may also need to use compression stockings (they are similar to really tight socks) or another device to prevent clots from forming in your legs.

-Regularly exercising your legs will also be a key component of therapy after a pulmonary embolism.
+Regularly exercising your legs is also a key component of therapy after a pulmonary embolism.
 Your doctor will give you complete instructions on how to care for yourself to prevent future blood clots.